 - The RMC's manufacturing sector is one of the front runners in Montérégie for manufacturing exports and for number of manufacturing jobs. - In Granby in particular, around 30% of current jobs are related to the industrial sector.
-This percentage is higher than that of the province of Quebec (16.3%). - In Haute-Yamaska in 2013, there were 342 manufacturing companies.
-On average, over the year, they employed some 9,972 workers. - The number of industrial jobs is growing in the RMC.
-Companies in the manufacturing sector had created 157 net jobs in 2013.
+This percentage is higher than that of the province of Quebec (16.3%). - In La Haute-Yamaska in 2014, there were 337 manufacturing companies.
+On average, over the year, they employed some 9, 804 workers.

-Investments in La Haute-Yamaska
+Investment in La Haute-Yamaska

-Source: 2013 industrial survey - Granby Industriel.
+Source: 2014 industrial survey - Granby Industriel.